What is an Open Records request?

 - If the requested information is clearly exempt from public disclosure, we will tell you which provisions of the Public Information Act, the Texas Securities Act, or other statutes apply to your request; or

-- If we believe the information requested is confidential or it is unclear whether the information you are requesting is open to the public, we will notify you that we are submitting a request to the Attorney General for an opinion concerning the records you have requested.
+- In the unlikely situation that it is unclear whether the information you are requesting is open to the public, we will notify you that we are submitting a request to the Attorney General for an opinion concerning the records you have requested.

 How much will I be charged?
 Will I be notified in advance?

 The State Securities Board charges for the costs of responding to Open Records requests in accordance with state law.
 If the estimated cost for your request exceeds $40, we will notify you of the estimated cost before we fill your request.
 We require payment in advance when the estimated cost of producing copies exceeds $100.

 The most common charges include:

 |Standard-size (up to 8 ½ x 14-inch) paper copies||$ 0.10 per page|